 Setting Up Routes

-, set up the routes for redirecting, creating, and displaying the basic interface.
+In app.py, set up the routes for redirecting, creating, and displaying the basic interface.

 from flask import Flask, render_template, request